IFMA - French Institute for Advanced Mechanics.

 - Develop a privileged relational network between enterprises and IFMA engineers

-IFMA is relatively new to the "n+i" process.
-We started receiving students in 2008.
-The first two n+i students graduated with the IFMA engineering diploma in June 2010, and now we have 2 or 3 per year who graduate.
+IFMA started receiving n+i students in 2008.
+The first two graduated with the IFMA engineering diploma in June 2010, and now we have 2 or 3 per year who graduate.

 - "n+i" students may sometimes benefit from French Embassy grants.